Dodgers ace Kershaw available in 'pen vs Brewers in Game 7

 Kershaw would be pitching on two days of rest.
 The three-time Cy Young Award winner is coming off a masterful outing in Game 5 on Wednesday, when he allowed one run and three hits while fanning nine over seven innings in a 5-2 victory at Dodger Stadium.

-Manager Dave Roberts says Kershaw will head to the bullpen at the start of the game instead of waiting until the later innings.
-He says it's hard to see a scenario where Kershaw does not pitch in Game 7.
+Manager Dave Roberts said the ace left-hander will head to the bullpen at the start of the game instead of waiting until the later innings.

+"It's hard to see a scenario that he's not a part of this game," Roberts said.
+"I don't really have a number of pitches or innings.
+But I do see him being a part of this equation."

-Kershaw pitched in relief twice last postseason, including for four scoreless innings in Game 7 of the World Series.
+Kershaw has been dominant in relief during recent postseason elimination games.
+He got the final two outs of a 4-3 victory over Washington in Game 5 of the 2016 Division Series and pitched four scoreless innings in Game 7 of last year's World Series, a 5-1 loss to the Houston Astros.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.